ondrejsevcik/knowledge-base/elm.md

 - How to do integration testing
 - How to do acceptance testing
-- How to utilize Routing (incliding query params)
 - How to handle 404, 301 redirects etc.
 - How to do Drag&Drop
 - How to Localize app